 EASA implements the ICAO requirements on the European level - making the ICAO language proficiency regulations binding for all European pilots

-EASA FCL.055 requires every European airplane and helicopter pilot to have a language proficiency level endorsed in their licenses.
+EASA FCL.055 requires every European airplane and helicopter pilot to have a language proficiency level endorsed on their licences.

-But the EASA regulations do not specify which type test is to be used - the competency to decide what tests are accepted was given to the national aviation authorities.
-Therefore, not only ICAO and EASA provisions are applicable to language testing, but also national regulations apply.
+However, EASA regulations do not specify which type of test is to be used- instead, each national aviation authority has the ability to decide what tests are accepted.
+This means that not only are ICAO and EASA provisions applicable to language testing, but also national regulations apply.

 The ICAO recommendation for Glider & Balloon pilots

 ICAO recommends that pilots of gliders (sailplanes) and balloons should also undergo language proficiency testing.